 With head and eyes facing straight ahead, the eyes are said to be in primary gaze.
 From this position, an action from an extraocular muscle produces a secondary or tertiary action.
 Although the globe can be moved about 50 degrees from its primary position, usually during normal eye movement only 15 degrees of extraocular muscle movement occurs before head movement begins.

-The annulus of Zinn is the common insertion point of the rectus muscles and spans the superior orbital fissure.
+The annulus of Zinn is the common origin point for the rectus muscles and spans the superior orbital fissure and orbital apex.
 It consists of superior and inferior tendons.
 The superior tendon is involved with the entire superior rectus muscle as well as portions of the medial rectus and lateral rectus muscles.
 The inferior tendon is involved with the inferior rectus muscle and portions of the medial rectus and lateral rectus muscles.

 The superior rectus has a primary action of elevating the eye, causing the cornea to move superiorly.
 The superior rectus originates from the annulus of Zinn and courses anteriorly and superiorly over the globe, making an angle of 23 degrees with the visual axis.
 This angle causes the secondary and tertiary actions of the superior rectus muscle to be adduction and intorsion (incycloduction).